zveridze/affiliate/README.md

 ### Tests
 You can run tests with ```pytest tests/```
-See [pytest](http://doc.pytest.org/en/latest/usage.html) documentation for information.
+See [pytest](http://doc.pytest.org/en/latest/usage.html) documentation for more information.

 ### Instruction:
 1. Create user with registration form on /register